 PM's economic package cruel joke on country: Sonia Gandhi at opposition meet

-New Delhi, May 22: Congress president Sonia Gandhi launched a scathing attack on the government on Friday over its handling of the COVID-19 pandemic and claimed that the stimulus announced by the government a cruel joke on country.
+New Delhi, May 22: Congress president Sonia Gandhi launched a scathing attack on the government on Friday over its handling of the COVID-19 pandemic and claimed that the stimulus announced by the government a cruel joke on the country.

 She alleged that the spirit of federalism is all but forgotten and it has abandoned any pretence of being democratic.